pion/example-webrtc-applications/README.md

 The following are a collection of example applications built by Pion users.
 These applications show real world usage of Pion, and should serve as a good starting point for your next project.
 For more minimal examples check out [examples](https://github.com/pion/webrtc/tree/master/examples) in the Pion WebRTC repository

-If you have a request please make an issue, we also love contributions more examples are always welcome.
+If you have a request please make an issue, we also love contributions more examples, are always welcome.

 Have any questions?
 Join [the Slack channel](https://pion.ly/slack) to follow development and speak with the maintainers.